61 y/o with acute onset severe abdominal pain and vomiting

 "Early versus late obstruction: Obstipation and absent bowel sounds are seen late in intestinal obstruction.
 Hyperactive bowel sounds are very common early in the course of intestinal obstruction.
 They are described as high-pitched with occasional rushes."

-- Presents with distention and pain.
-Patients may be febrile and tachycardic.
-Shock may ensue.
+- Patients may be febrile and tachycardia => shock may ensue

-SBO vs LBO
+SBO vs. LBO

 On the physical exam: